Chile de Arbol

 Growing:

-The Chile de ?rbol grows to about 2-3 inches long and is less than a ? inch wide.
-It matures from green to a vibrant red, and its woody stems give it its name, which means “tree chili” in Spanish.
-If you’ve successfully grown other peppers like the Jalape?o or Poblano, adding the Chile de ?rbol to your garden will be a breeze.
+The Chile de Arbol grows to about 2-3 inches long and is less than a a half inch wide.
+It matures from green to a deep red, and its woody stems give it its name, which means “tree chili” in Spanish.
+If you’ve successfully grown other peppers like the Jalapemo or Poblano, adding the Chile de Arbol to your garden will be a breeze.